19hours/sg-statutes/Acts/Co-operative Societies Act.md

 21\.
 The duties of the chairman, secretary, treasurer and manager of a society.

-22\.
-By-laws in respect of any other matters incidental to the management of the society’s business.
+22. By-laws in respect of any other matters incidental to the management of the society’s business.

+[23/2008 wef 20/10/2008]

 ## LEGISLATIVE HISTORY